ResearchComputing/Documentation/Blanca-Access.md

 More details about how to use Slurm can be found in the [User Guide](https://www.rc.colorado.edu/support/user-guide/batch-queueing.html)

 ## QoS
 Slurm on Blanca uses “Quality of Service”, or QoS, to classify jobs for scheduling.
 A QoS in this case is analogous to a "queue" in other scheduling systems.
-Each partner group has its own high-priority QoS called “blanca-<group identifier>” and can also use the condo-wide low-priority QoS, which is called “blanca”.
+Each partner group has its own high-priority QoS called `blanca-<group identifier>` and can also use the condo-wide low-priority QoS, which is called `blanca`.

 If you are a new Blanca user, ask your PI or Point of Contact person to request access for you to your group’s high-priority QoS; requests should be made via email to rc-help@colorado.edu.
 You are only allowed to use a high-priority QoS if you have specifically been added as a member of it, and you can only use the low-priority blanca QoS if you are also a member of a high-priority QoS.
 Your PI may also be able to point you to group-specific documentation regarding Blanca.